hujhax/austin-improv-wiki/File/Brad Temple Pic.jpg.md

 ## Summary
 "Trading card" picture of [[Brad Temple]] for [[Journey to the Big Water]].

-Photo by: unknown.
+Photo by: Wylie Maercklien.

-Art by: unknown.
+Art by: Meredith Mae Roberts.

 ## Licensing
 {{No license}}